polkadot-fellows/RFCs/text/0045-nft-deposits-asset-hub.md

 a value based on the `deposit` function, which calculates a deposit based on the number of keys introduced to storage and the size of corresponding values stored.

-Further, it suggests some directions for a future of calculating deposits variably based on adoption and/or market conditions.
+Further, it suggests a direction for a future of calculating deposits variably based on adoption and/or market conditions.
 There is a discussion on tradeoffs of setting deposits too high or too low.